projectacrn/acrn-hypervisor/misc/tools/acrn-crashlog/acrnprobe/README.rst

   + polling: run a detecting job with fixed time interval.
   + inotify: monitor the change of file or dir.

-- trigger :
+trigger
   Essentially, trigger represents one section of content.
-It could be a file's content, a directory's content, or a memory's content which can be obtained.
-By monitoring it ``acrnprobe`` could detect certain events which happened in the system.
+It could be a file's content, a directory's content, or a memory's content, which can be obtained.
+By monitoring it, ``acrnprobe`` could detect certain events that happened in the system.

-- crash :
+crash
   A subtype of event.
 It often corresponds to a crash of programs, system, or hypervisor. ``acrnprobe`` detects it and reports it as ``CRASH``.

-- info :
+info
   A subtype of event. ``acrnprobe`` detects it and reports it as ``INFO``.

-- event queue :
+event queue
   There is a global queue to receive all events detected.
   Generally, events are enqueued in channel, and dequeued in event handler.

-- event handler :
+event handler
   Event handler is a thread to handle events detected by channel.
   It's awakened by an enqueued event.

-- sender :
+sender
   The sender corresponds to an exit of event.
   There are two senders:

-  + Crashlog is responsible for collecting logs and saving it locally.
+  + ``crashlog`` is responsible for collecting logs and saving it locally.
-  + Telemd is responsible for sending log records to telemetrics client.
+  + ``telemd`` is responsible for sending log records to telemetrics client.

 Description
 ===========